 - 2 c. shredded mozzarella cheese

-Heat olive oil in a large pot over medium heat.
-Add sausage, breaking up into bite sized pieces, and brown for about 5 minutes.
-Add onions and cook until softened, about 6 minutes.
-Add garlic, oregano, and red pepper flakes.
-Cook for 1 minute.
+- for the soup - Heat olive oil in a large pot over medium heat.
+Add sausage, breaking up into bite sized pieces, and brown for about 3 minutes.
+Add onions, garlic, oregano, and red pepper flakes, and cook until onion is softened and sausage is browned, about 7 more minutes.
 Add tomato paste and stir well to incorporate.
-Cook for 3 to 4 minutes, or until the tomato paste turns a rusty brown color.
+Cook until tomato paste has darkened in color, about 2 minutes.

-Add fire roasted diced tomatoes, bay leaves, and chicken stock.
+- Add fire roasted diced tomatoes, bay leaves, and chicken stock.
 Stir to combine.
-Bring to a boil and then reduce heat and simmer for 30 minutes.
+Turn up heat to bring to a boil, and then reduce heat and simmer for 15 minutes.
 Add uncooked mafalda pasta and cook until al dente.
 Do not over cook or let soup simmer for a long period of time at this point, as the pasta will get mushy and absorb all the soup broth.
 You may even want to consider cooking the noodles separately, and then adding some to individual bowls before ladling the soup over them.
 This would be an especially smart move if you are anticipating any leftovers.
 Right before serving, stir in the basil and season to taste with salt and freshly ground black pepper.

 This post was previously published March 2011.
 Some of the photographs and text were updated December 2017.